+Application for 1915(c) HCBS Waiver: KY.0333.R05.01 - Jan 01, 2025 (as of Jan 01, 2025)

 Specify the controls that are employed to ensure that payments are made only for services rendered.

 Other policy.

-Specify: n Enrollment of Providers.
-Specify the processes that are employed to assure that all willing and qualified providers the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51: con vider enrollment is continuous and open to any individual or entity.
-A potential provider may make application by tacting provider enrollment through a toll-free phone number, completing the application process and obtaining an any license or certification.
+f.
+Open Enrollment of Providers.
+Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:

+Provider enrollment is continuous and open to any individual or entity.
+A potential provider may make application by contacting provider enrollment through a toll-free phone number, completing the application process and obtaining an agency license or certification.
 These provider enrollment forms are also accessible through Internet web access.

-Appendi x C: Participant Services Quality Improvement: Qualified Providers t component of the Stateâs quality improvement strategy, provide information in the following fields to detail the hods for discovery and remediation. a.
-Met hods for Discovery: Qualified Providers state demonstrates that it has designed and implemented an adequate system for assuring that all waiver services provided by qualified providers. i.
-Sub-Assurances: a.
+Quality Improvement: Qualified Providers

+As a distinct component of the Stateâs quality improvement strategy, provide information in the following fields to detail the Stateâs methods for discovery and remediation.

+a.
+Methods for Discovery: Qualified Providers

+The state demonstrates that it has designed and implemented an adequate system for assuring that all waiver services are provided by qualified providers.

+a.
 Sub-Assurance: The State verifies that providers initially and continually meet required licensure and/or certification standards and adhere to other standards prior to their furnishing waiver services.

-Performance Measures For each performance measure the State will use to assess compliance with the statutory assurance, complete the following.
+For each performance measure the State will use to assess compliance with the statutory assurance, complete the following.
 Where possible, include numerator/denominator.

 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Performance Measure: Number and Percent of new providers that meet initial certification, licensure requirements and adhere to other standards prior to the furnishing of waiver services.
+Number and Percent of new providers that meet initial certification, licensure requirements and adhere to other standards prior to the furnishing of waiver services.
 N=Number of New Providers who meet initial certification, licensure requirements and adhere to other standards prior to furnishing services.
 D=Number of new providers

+Data Source (Select one): Other

-Provider Quality Monitoring
+If 'Other' is selected, specify: Provider Quality Monitoring